sumhungyee/tiktok-techjam/README.md

 > [!NOTE]
 > Ensure that your window size is 432p by 932p, which is the aspect ratio of an Iphone 14 Pro Max (the intended device).
+> [!TIP]
+> We have included a few images in the `test-images` folder that can be seen from the root directory.
+> Feel free to experiment with them!

 ## General Description
 > [!NOTE]